carlosbrando/rails21-book/text/04_ActionPack/08_action_name.markdown

 ## action\_name

-Now, to know which view was called during running time of your view, we just use the **action\_name** method:
+In order to find out which view was called during running time of your view, we can use the **action\_name** method:

 	<%= action_name %>